PrisonTeam/Prison/docs/prison_docs_012_setting_up_prison_basics.md

 ### Economy Plugins - Required

 Prison requires an active economy in order to active the Ranks plugin.
 When Prison starts up, it performs many validations on the mines and ranks as they are being loaded.
 With Ranks, if Prison cannot find an active economy, then it will refuse to load the Ranks module due to possible server corruption (ie... what failed that there is no economy).

+We say an economy is required, but it's still optional.
+Without an economy, you cannot use the ranks module, but we fully understand that some servers choose to use a different ranks plugin.

 * **EssentialsX Economy** - SUGGESTED - Optional - This is a simple economy plugin that just works well.
 If you don't have a specific need to use another economy plugin, then it may be best to use this one since it works so well.
 The reason why we recommend this economy is because it always works.
 That said, we acknowledge the reason it works well, is because it is so simple, so if there are features in other economy plugins that you want to use on your sever, then please explore using them.
 But overall, if you just want an economy that is rock solid, then EssentialsX's Economy is a great choice.